Advertisements

 Becoming a lecturer in Nigeria is not a simple task; it requires years of hard work, training, and genuine work.
 The Federal Government of Nigeria has a lot of work to do to improve the country’s quality and standard of education.

-The Academic Staff Union of Universities (ASUU) go on strikes periodically because their demands are not met by the government, and students are the biggest victims.
+The Academic Staff Union of Universities (ASUU) goes on strikes periodically because their demands are not met by the government, and students are the biggest victims.
 If the government pays more attention to education and increases its budget for education, the salaries of lecturers and teachers in the country can be better.

 Leave a Comment